These simple Fish Taco Bowls are perfectly spicy with a delicious lime cabbage slaw and creamy avocado for a low-carb alternative to fish tacos.

 - Put the fish right on top of this Mexican Chopped Salad with Honey Lime Dressing if you prefer.

-- This Black Bean and Corn Salad is so tasty, you might not share.
+- This Black Bean and Corn Salad are so tasty, you might not share.
 You can also pile it right into your bowl.

-- While you're at the grill, might as well throw on some cauliflower and grill it up like I did in this Grilled Cauliflower recipe.
+- While you're at the grill, might as well throw on some cauliflower and grill it up as I did in this Grilled Cauliflower recipe.

-- Watermelon and Avocado Salad with Honey Lime Vinaigrette rounds out this low-carb meal quite nicely.
+- Watermelon and Avocado Salad rounds out this low-carb meal quite nicely.

 - Adding the fish to lettuce for a low-carb taco "shell" that still feels like a taco.

-- Make yummy Mexican-themed rice bowls with the fish, plus salsa, beans, cheese, jalapenos, corn — any of your favorite ingredients will work.
+- Make yummy Mexican-themed rice bowls with the fish, plus salsa, beans, cheese, jalapenos, and corn.
+Any of your favorite ingredients will work.